How Much Compensation Can I Claim For Cancer Misdiagnosis Claims? 2020 – Update

 There is also the notion of vicarious liability, wherein the negligent physician may not be the only party at fault.
 The hospital where the patient was treated may be vicariously liable for negligence.
 This can hold the employer liable for any negligence on its employees’ part.
 The attending physician may also be held liable for negligence by any staff and assistants who work on their orders, including medical students and interns.
 However, to ascertain that there was indeed a breach of the duty of care, you may require dedicated legal assistance.

-Cancer misdiagnosis stories are often heard in the UK and the NHS spends millions in settling cancer misdiagnosis compensation amounts.
+Stories are often heard in the UK of the NHS paying out millions in cancer misdiagnosis compensation amounts.
 The most common reasons include:

 Delayed care: This is worsening illness conditions and even increasing fatalities.
 Increasing waiting times for patients have delayed emergency surgery or medical treatment of life-threatening illnesses for patients by weeks and even months.